 Closing Day (Bhai Dooj or Diwali)

-- During this priests perform a long ceremony and the idol of Lord Badrinarayan is moved to Joshimath for winter
+• During this period, priests perform a long ceremony, and the idol of Lord Badrinarayan is moved to Joshimath for the winter

 Opening Day (Akshaya Tritiya)

-On the opening day of Badrinath temple priest open the temples of doors after months of snow.
-Many devotees visits Badrinath temple on this day to take blessings of lord vishnu.
+On the opening day of the Badrinath temple priest open the temples of doors after months of snow.
+Many devotees visits Badrinath temple on this day to take the blessings of lord vishnu.

 Conclusion